Offering something of value, often referred to as a lead magnet, can be a great way to generate new leads for your practice.

 In this video from Xaña Winans, who runs one of the most experienced dental marketing agencies in the country, Xaña will share some of the most important things you need to consider when choosing the right lead magnet for your campaign.

-Want to dig deeper into marketing your dental practice effectively?
+Want to dig deeper into digital marketing for dentists?
 Subscribe to our YouTube channel and follow us on Facebook, Instagram, and Pinterest to engage and learn.
 You can also visit our website to schedule a quick Marketing Breakthrough Call!

 Are patients attracted to you?

 No, I’m not talking about your good looks.
 I’m referring to the new patient offers (otherwise known as lead magnets) on your landing pages.
 Are they enticing enough to bring new leads to your dental practice?